Property Tax Deduction: Can You Write Off Real Estate Tax?

 Use Schedule A

-You'll need to file a completed Schedule A with the IRS if you want to claim a property tax deduction.
-This form allows you to claim a host of deductions, everything from medical and dental expenses to mortgage interest.
+You’ll need to file a completed Schedule A along with your Form 1040 with the IRS if you want to claim a property tax deduction.
+This form allows you to claim all of your deductions, from medical and dental expenses to mortgage interest.

-You can also enter the state and local taxes you paid during the year on line 5a, your state and local real estate taxes on line 5b and your state and local personal property taxes on line 5c.
-You'd then add lines 5a through 5c to determine your property tax deduction.
+You can also enter the state and local income or general sales taxes (one or the other) you paid during the year on line 5a, your state and local real estate taxes on line 5b and your state and local personal property taxes on line 5c.
+You’d then add lines 5a through 5c to determine your property tax deduction.

 File Schedule A along with your Form 1040.

 Here are some common questions and answers about the property tax deduction.

 What’s the difference between a tax deduction and a tax exemption?

 Some state and local governments offer property tax exemptions to reduce or forgo the amount of taxes paid by some residents, usually on the basis of age, disability or military service.
 There is also a homestead exemption in many areas for your primary residence To see if your municipality offers an exemption and whether you qualify, check your local government’s website.

 What is escrow and how does it pay for my property taxes?